Aquat1c/efz-training-mode/README.md

 3. Make sure to add `efz_training_mode=1` in the "EfzModManager.ini" file.
 You can download and install the EFZ Mod Manager here - [link](https://docs.google.com/spreadsheets/d/1r0nBAaQczj9K4RG5zAVV4uXperDeoSnXaqQBal2)
 4. A console window will appear with frame data information.

-# Please keep in mind that it is not recommended to have the mod enabled when connecting to a multiplayer match, since it can cause desynchs and some other problems (not tested).
+## Online Play Support

+The training mode now features automatic network detection:

+- When a connection to another player is detected, the tool will:
+  - Temporarily hide the console window (after a 3-second countdown)
+  - Disable all training mode hotkeys
+  - Prevent any accidental inputs that could cause desynchronization
+- When the online match ends, the console and hotkeys will be automatically closed.
+- This ensures a safe experience when switching between training and online play without needing to disable the mod

 ## Controls

-The tool provides several hotkeys to control its functionality:
+The tool provides several hotkeys to control its functionality (automatically disabled during online play):

 - **1**: Teleport players to recorded/default positions
   - With **Left Arrow**: Move both players to left side